alexandretalbert/alexandretalbert/ebanx_one_one.md

 - Capacity

 ## MILO
-- Meta Integration Reverse
 - Monday Meeting
-- Philipines
+- Philipines and Capitec
-- Refund Intent
-- BREAK IN LAC
-  - TEMU BAC INSTALLMENTS
-  - capacity card salvador
-  - capacity go live Temu
+- Emergencies vs New things from Ops
+- Maia in cards

 ## DANIEL
 - Q2 Board